 - The more common form than wet AMD, accounting for 90% of diagnosed cases1

 - Slow progression

-- Geographic atrophy (cell death in areas of the retina) may occur in advanced cases
+- Geographic atrophy (photoreceptor death in areas of the retina) may occur in advanced cases

 AMD is characterized by more than one oxidative stress pathway.
 In the case of dry AMD, the primary oxidative stress pathways are inflammation and cell death or neurodegeneration, neither of which is responsive to anti-VEGF therapy.
 Finding an agent which has an impact on retinal homeostasis, degeneration, or impairment of function could help to address the substantial unmet need of patients with intermediate dry AMD.

 - Prevent Blindness: https://www.preventblindness.org/AMD-age-related-macular-degeneration